-|Members at a Glance|
+|Members at a Glance |

 The National Academy of Sciences membership consists of approximately 2,200 members and 420 foreign associates, each of whom is affiliated with one of 31 disciplinary sections.
-The Institute of Medicine has more than 1,800 members and foreign associates.
+The National Academy of Medicine has more than 1,800 members and foreign associates.
 The National Academy of Engineering has more than 2,000 peer-elected members and foreign associates.

 The National Medal of Science and the National Medal of Technology and Innovation have been awarded to more than 250 of our members.

-|Notable Members, Past and Present|
+|Notable Members, Past and Present |

 Biographical Memoirs are brief biographies of influential National Academy of Sciences members such as Alexander Graham Bell, Thomas Edison, and Margaret Mead.
 Written by those who knew them or their work, these biographies provide a personal and scholarly view of the lives and work of America's most distinguished scientists and a biographical history of science in the United States.